LivStokes/Libft/Readme.md

 ## Usage
-make all to compile functions. make clean to clean the files by removing object files.
+make all to compile functions.

 ## Functions
 The functions of libft are from the standard C library or other useful functions.
 They are mostly useful for character, string and memory manipulation.